jaerith/ONIX-Data/README.md

 If you would like to become better acquainted with legacy format of the ONIX standard, you can find documentation and relevant files (XSDs, DTDs, etc.) on <a target="_blank" href="http://www.editeur.org/15/Archived-Previous-Releases/">the archive page of EDITEUR</a>.

 If you would like to become better acquainted with the current version of the ONIX standard, you can find documentation and relevant files (XSDs, DTDs, etc.) on <a target="_blank" href="http://www.editeur.org/93/Release-3.0-Downloads/">the current page of EDITEUR</a>.

+#USAGE EXAMPLE

+    // An example of using the ONIX parser for the legacy standard using (OnixLegacyParser onixLegacyShortParser = new OnixLegacyParser(new FileInfo(sLegacyShortFilepath), true)) {
+        OnixLegacyHeader Header = onixLegacyShortParser.MessageHeader;

+        // Check some values of the header

+        foreach (OnixLegacyProduct TmpProduct in onixLegacyShortParser)
+        {
+            string Ean = TmpProduct.EAN;

+            /*
+             * The IsValid method will inform the caller if the XML within the Product tag is invalid due to syntax
+             * or due to invalid data types within the tags (i.e., a Price with text).
+             *
+             * (The functionality to validate the product in accordance with the ONIX standard is beyond the scope
+             * of this library.)
+             *
+             * If the product is valid, we can use it; if not, we can record its issue.
+In this way, we can proceed
+             * with parsing the file, without being blocked by a problem with one record.
+             */
+            if (TmpProduct.IsValid())
+            {
+                System.Console.WriteLine("Product [" + (nLegacyShortIdx++) + "] has EAN(" +
+                                         TmpProduct.EAN + ") and USD Retail Price(" + TmpProduct.USDRetailPrice.PriceAmount +
+                                         ") - HasUSRights(" + TmpProduct.HasUSRights() + ").");
+            }
+            else
+            {
+                System.Console.WriteLine(TmpProduct.GetParsingError());
+            }
+        }
+    }